literalice/play-xwiki-rendering/README.md

 [Writing a Macro](http://rendering.xwiki.org/xwiki/bin/view/Main/ExtendingMacro)

-First, write a macro code that extends DefaultXWikiMacro and has no parameter constructor.
+First, write a macro class that extends DefaultXWikiMacro or DefaultNoParameterMacro, and has no parameter constructor.

 and regster the macro class in the "conf/application.conf"